ankitNegiDev/MY_YT_PROJECT/YT_BACKEND/README.md

 ## Running the Backend

 - From within the `YT_BACKEND` folder, run the start command
-- You will see logs confirming “Connected to MongoDB” and “Server is running on port <PORT>”
+- You will see logs confirming “Connected to MongoDB” and `Server is running on port <PORT>`
 - Use a tool like Postman or your frontend application to test the various API endpoints:
   - Authentication: register, login, logout
   - Videos: create, read, update, delete